ancandi/YouTube-Mobile-URL-Shield-AB-/README.md

 - Uses a unique method to bypass monetization interruptions via the "front end"

 ## ⚙️ Other Utility Extensions
-- You might want to try out other userscript utilities available on both Mobile/Desktop such as: [[Evade - Link Bypasser]](skipped.lol)
+- You might want to try out other userscript utilities available on both Mobile/Desktop such as: [Evade - Link Bypasser](https://skipped.lol/)

 <br>